robjg/oddjob/README.txt

 Changes in 1.5.0
 ----------------
+- Created Reset Actions including an AUTO reset action that will look at the state before issuing either a hard or soft reset.
+Changed Reset Job to use the new actions.
+- Added an optional Reset Action to Run Job.
 - Added an ParameterisedExecutable concept to allow jobs to be run with parameters.
 - Timer STARTED state is not complete so a Cascade will wait for timers to complete.
+- Fixed bug where lastStateEvent was not reflected in a JMX client.

 Still Todo
 ----------